ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Package presentation and illustration

 R> op <- par(mfrow = c(2,3)) R> pc_cROC_bnp <- predictive.checks(cROC_bnp, + statistics = c("kurtosis", "skewness"), devnew = FALSE) R> par(op) \end{Sinput} \end{Schunk} Results are shown in Figure \ref{cROC_bnp_pred_checks}.
 As can be seen, the model that includes the factor-by-curve interaction between \code{age} and \code{gender} and 10 mixture components performs quite well in capturing both quantities, while the Bayesian normal linear model fails to do so.
 Also shown in Figure \ref{cROC_bnp_pred_checks} (and provided by function \code{predictive.checks}) are the kernel density estimates of $500$ randomly selected datasets drawn from the posterior predictive distribution, in each group, compared to the kernel density estimate of the observed BMI (in each group).
 Again, the more flexible model, as opposed to the Bayesian normal linear model, is able to simulate data that are very much similar to the observed BMI values.

 As for the pooled ROC curve (Section \ref{sec:pooledroc_ilu}), \pkg{ROCnReg} also provides a function that allows obtaining (optimal) threshold values for the covariate-specific ROC curve.
 For illustration, instead of the threshold values based on the Youden index, we now use the criterion that sets a target value for the FPF.
-The code for model \code{cROC_bnp}, when setting the $\text{FPF} = 0.3$, is as follows. \begin{Schunk} \begin{Sinput} R> th_fpf_cROC_bnp <- compute.threshold.cROC(cROC_bnp, + criterion = "FPF", FPF = 0.3, newdata = endopred, + parallel = "snow", ncpus = 2) R> names(th_fpf_cROC_bnp) \end{Sinput} \begin{Soutput} [1] "newdata" "thresholds" "TPF" "FPF" "call" \end{Soutput} \end{Schunk} In addition to the data frame \code{newdata} containing the covariate values at which the thresholds are computed, function \code{compute.threshold.cROC} returns the covariate-specific \code{thresholds} corresponding to the specified FPF (posterior mean and 95\% pointwise credible intervals) as well as the covariate-specific \code{TPF} (posterior mean and 95\% pointwise credible intervals) attached to these thresholds.
+The code for model \code{cROC_bnp}, when setting the $\text{FPF} = 0.3$, is as follows. \begin{Schunk} \begin{Sinput} R> th_fpf_cROC_bnp <- compute.threshold.cROC(cROC_bnp, + criterion = "FPF", FPF = 0.3, newdata = endopred, + ci.level = 0.95, parallel = "snow", ncpus = 2) R> names(th_fpf_cROC_bnp) \end{Sinput} \begin{Soutput} [1] "newdata" "thresholds" "TPF" "FPF" "call" \end{Soutput} \end{Schunk}

+In addition to the data frame \code{newdata} containing the covariate values at which the thresholds are computed, the function \code{compute.threshold.cROC} also returns the covariate-specific \code{thresholds} corresponding to the specified FPF as well as the covariate-specific \code{TPF} attached to these thresholds.
+In both cases, the function returns the posterior mean and the \code{ci.level}$\times 100\%$ (here $95\%$) pointwise credible intervals.
 Although \pkg{ROCnReg} does not provide a function for plotting the results obtained using \code{compute.threshold.cROC}, graphical results can be easily obtained.
-For simplicity, we only show here the code for the covariate-specific threshold values (\code{thresholds}), but a similar code can be used to plot the covariate-specific TPFs (\code{TPF}).
+For simplicity, we only show here the code for the covariate-specific threshold values (\code{thresholds}), but a similar code can be used to plot the covariate-specific TPFs.
 Both plots are shown in Figure \ref{cROC_bnp_th}.
 As can be observed, for a FPF of $0.3$, the BMI age-specific thresholds tend to increase with age both for men and women, although for the latter there is a slight decrease after an age of about 70 years old.
-The age-specific TPFs corresponding to the thresholds for which the FPF is $0.3$ show a nonlinear behaviour and these are in general higher for women than for men (of the same age). \begin{Schunk} \begin{Sinput} df <- data.frame(age = th_fpf_cROC_bnp$newdata$age, + gender = th_fpf_cROC_bnp$newdata$gender, + y = th_fpf_cROC_bnp$thresholds[[1]][,"est"], + ql = th_fpf_cROC_bnp$thresholds[[1]][,"ql"]), + qh = th_fpf_cROC_bnp$thresholds[[1]][,"qh"]))
+The age-specific TPFs corresponding to the thresholds for which the FPF is $0.3$ show a nonlinear behaviour and these are in general higher for women than for men (of the same age).